ploncomi/python_like_cpp/README.md

 Notes:

+1) This is a toy code...

-1) The main actual difficulty with these codes is that reported compilation errors when misusing operators "in" and "not_in" are too verbose.
+2) The main actual difficulty with these codes is that reported compilation errors when misusing operators "in" and "not_in" are too verbose.
 Then, locating the line which cause the error is not easy.
 However, source code using "in" and "not_in" is easily readable.

-2) Use of in and not_in operators require using defines before being used:
+3) Use of in and not_in operators require using defines before being used:
 ```
 #define in <in_operator::in>
 #define not_in <in_operator::not_in>